thomashaw/SecGen/modules/generators/structured_content/hackerbot_config/ids/templates/IDS.md

 ```
 >The tail program will wait for new alerts to be written to the file, and will display them as they are logged.

-==LogBook question: Does the log match what happened?
+==Log Book question: Does the log match what happened?
 Are there any false positives (alerts that describe things that did not actually happen)?==

 ==Do an nmap port scan of the web_server== VM (from the desktop VM):